DerHamm/tsviewer/README.md

 ## Features

-- **Display Information**: View details about clients connected to the Teamspeak server.
+- **Client Information**: View details about clients connected to the Teamspeak server.
+- **File Information**: Configure a designated upload channel, that aggregates all files from other channels and manage them.
+- **Query Commands**: Issue Teamspeak Server Query commands
 - **Customizable Configuration**: Easily configure server credentials and other settings using a JSON file.
-- **Planned Features**: Implementing user interfaces to also issue Server Query commands, a File-Upload manager and an easy-to-setup `Docker` image.
+- **Planned Features**: An easy-to-setup `Docker` image, More supported query commands and Server management Features

 ## Installation